 - Is there more than 1 kind of butcher paper?

-- What kind do people like Aaron Franklin use for wrapping briskets?
+- What kind of wrap do people like Aaron Franklin use for wrapping briskets?

 Let’s get going!